Justice Storytellers:

 What’s the Cost?

-Pay it Forward: $3,000 for individuals paying out of pocket/whose organization is paying for the program (budget $2M+) and want to help create access for others with fewer financial resources
+Full Cost: $3,000 for individuals paying out of pocket/whose organization is paying for the program (budget $2M+) and want to help create access for others with fewer financial resources

 Supported: $1,500 for individuals paying out of pocket/ whose organization is paying for the program (budget <$1M+)